-The ASP Gala and LNL are the highlights for ASP members that are attending IUSA, Imaging USA.
+PURPOSE: The ASP Gala is one of the highlights for ASP members that are attending IUSA, Imaging USA.
 Our event takes place in conjunction with PPA, Professional Photographers of America.
+Note: The Gala and Late Night Lounge committees are combined/worked by the same leadership.
+See "GALA & LATE NIGHT LOUNGE DETAILS & SCHEDULE".